ARM-software/psa-api/doc/fwu/overview/programming-model.rst

          When all components for update are prepared, they can be installed.

    *  -  STAGED
-      -  Installation of the *second* has been requested, but the system must be restarted as the final update operation runs within the botloader.
+      -  Installation of the *second* has been requested, but the system must be restarted as the final update operation runs within the bootloader.

          This state is transient.